-Table 3: NEST Modules

-* These capabilities are not mature for operational use.
-They are still in the development stage.
+.

 Source Explorer

 The Left Panel of the application contains the Source Explorer, shown at Figure 3.
 The Source Explorer allows navigation between data sources and selects the sources desired to be visualized in the Bands Panels.
 In addition, the Source Explorer contains pins, which will be explained in detail in the Pins Section.